Katanning Mosque

 The Katanning Mosque is a mosque in Katanning, Western Australia.

 History

 The mosque was opened in 1980 after it was built by the local Islamic community who arrived in Katanning in 1974 from Christmas Island and Cocos Islands.

-In 1981 it was visited and formally opened by former Prime Minister of Malaysia Tunku Abdul Rahman.
+In 1981 it was visited and formally opened by former Malaysian Prime Minister, Tunku Abdul Rahman.

-The community and mosque have had interest at different times from Australian media, for understanding of how the community feels about being in an Australian country town.
+The Australian media has, at various times, shown interest in the community and mosque, to portray an understanding of an Islamic community located in a remote Australian rural town.

 Architecture

 The mosque was constructed with orange bricks and silver minarets.